HL7/US-Core/input/pagecontent/index.md

      - [X] update ignoreWarnings.txt
      - [ ] final read through
 - [ ] remove all new content and green highlighted formatting
-- [ ] update title and version to 4.0.0
+- [X] update title and version to 4.0.0
 - [ ] update jira tracker file
 - [ ] update package-list.json
      - in pl.yml
         - update current to ver 4.0.0
         - change base path of changes from build to version 4.0.0
-    - remove this blue info box/change log from home page
         - update package-list.json from pl.yml
+- [ ] remove this blue info box/change log from home page

 Where possible, new and updated content will be highlighted with green text and background {:.new-content}